 Adelaide Airport's Limited's (AAL) vision is to be a top tier Airport Business Centre in Asia Pacific, striving to deliver high quality facilities and services that are regarded as best in class, safe, secure and sustainable.
-As such. we are committed to managing and developing Adelaide and Parafield Airports in a sustainable manner.
+As such, we are committed to managing and developing Adelaide and Parafield Airports in a sustainable manner.
 We are already a national leader in airport carbon management, being the first Australian airport achieving Airport Carbon Accreditation by Airports Council International.
-We also installed a 1.17MW solar PV system on our car park roof; the largest airport rooftop system in Australia.
+We are also commencing utilisation of treated stormwater from the worldclass Airport Stormwater Harvesting Scheme for the purposes of airfield irrigation.